 Jen is currently the Issues Campaign Director for the Working Families Organization.
 Building off the successful model of the Working Families Party in NY and CT, Working Families aims to build, support, and coordinate effective and powerful state-level Independent Political Organizations committed to making our political process work for working class, middle class, and poor people so that we can achieve a society that is fair and sustainable and lives up to the full promise of democracy.
 Jen leads campaign planning and support for Working Families Organization’s local and state issue campaign work.
 Prior to that, Jen was the Minimum Wage Campaign Coordinator at the National Employment Law Project where she supported campaigns to raise the minimum wage at the local, state and federal levels.
 For 15 years, Jen worked in the national office of ACORN, including ten years as the director of ACORN’s Living Wage Resource Center, which served as a clearinghouse for the national living wage movement and provided direct organizing support for the campaigns driving the effort.

-Laura Berry is the Executive Director of the Interfaith Center for Corporate Responsibility.
+Laura Berry is the Executive Director of the Interfaith Center on Corporate Responsibility.
 She began her career as a chemical engineer prior to a 17-year career on Wall Street in socially-responsible investing that included handling accounts for religious orders.
 After leaving Wall Street, she served as the director of the New London Development Corporation’s Community Development Initiative.
 At the Community Foundation for Greater New Haven she served as Vice President for Development and, later, Senior Vice President for Philanthropic Services.
 Laura has a B.S. from Michigan Technology University and an M.S. from the University of Michigan.
 She obtained a Certified Financial Planner designation from Quinnipiac University.

 Savita Farooqui is the Founder and President of SymSoft Solutions (SymSoft), a Sacramento-based web development and systems integration company.
 SymSoft specializes in creating software solutions for government agencies and non-profit organizations.
 Under Savita’s direction SymSoft has delivered popular, award-winning applications that have been recognized by the White House, the US Department of Labor and the Center for Digital Government.
 Savita is passionate about open data and has been recognized as a “Champion of Change” by the Executive Office of the President for her work in technology and innovation.
 She is a member of the California DGS Small Business Advisory Council, PMI Government Forum, IEEE and ACM.
 She holds an MS in Computer Science from the National Institute of Technology in India.